gcatanese/openapi-native-mock-server/README.md

 Lightweight mock server created from an OpenAPI specification.

 Why **native**?
-Because the request-response interactions are defined within the OpenAPI specification, without the need for an additional application or storage (and therefore complexity).
+Because the request-response interactions are defined within the OpenAPI file, without the need for an additional application or storage (and therefore complexity).

-The request-response interactions (aka the contracts) are defined parsing the OpenAPI examples, see [mapping strategies](#how-it-works).
+The request-response interactions (aka the contracts) are defined by parsing the OpenAPI examples, see [mapping strategies](#how-it-works).
 A fallback response is generated to ensure every request receives always a response.

 It is:
 * **lightweight**: it runs in a single (small) container
 * **fast**: it creates behind the scenes a Go service with minimal footprint
 * **simple**: it displays the mock expectations in the index page.
 View the JSON payload each request will receive.

+## Use cases

+It can be used for different scenarios:
+* integration testing with [TestContainers](https://github.com/gcatanese/openapi-testcontainers) of an API SDK under development
+* mock a third-party API dependency

 ## Usage